Boost Your SEO with Website Speed Optimization

 Consequently,

-websites that prioritize speed and performance are more likely to be favored by search engine crawlers, leading to improved visibility and organic traffic.
+Websites that prioritize speed and performance are more likely to be favored by search engine crawlers.
+This leads to improved visibility and increased organic traffic.

 Measuring Website Speed: Understanding Key Metrics